will-me-me/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The 11-directories prints the total number of directories and sub directories in a given folder The 12-newest_files prints the newest 10 files in the current directory The 13-unique print all the unique files in the given directory
+The 11-directories prints the total number of directories and sub directories in a given folder The 12-newest_files prints the newest 10 files in the current directory The 13-unique print all the unique files in the given directory The 14-findthatword print all the line with a certain pertern in a file